calstar/ellie-ground/README.md

 ## Software requirement
 1. Arduino (https://www.arduino.cc/en/software)
 2. MATLAB (https://software.berkeley.edu/matlab®)
-    - To control the serial port, you need to install the **Instrument Control Toolbox**.
-Link: https://www.mathworks.com/products/instrument.html
+    - To control the serial port, you need to install the [**Instrument Control Toolbox**](https://www.mathworks.com/products/instrument.html).
 3. (optional) An external code editing software such as Atom (https://atom.io) or Visual Studio (https://visualstudio.microsoft.com/downloads/).
     - Arduino IDE and MATLAB are sufficient for all the coding
 4. (recommended) GitHub Desktop (https://desktop.github.com).
 You can pull, push, and edit files with ease. **Step 3 required if you would like to download GitHub Desktop as the software requires an external editor.**